sonijoy/my_repo/wp-content/plugins/disable-comments/readme.txt

 **Please delete any existing comments on your site before applying this setting, otherwise (depending on your theme) those comments may still be displayed to visitors.**

+== Advanced Configuration ==

+Some of the plugin's behaviour can be modified by site administrators and plugin/theme developers through code:

+* Define `DISABLE_COMMENTS_ALLOW_PERSISTENT_MODE` and set it to `false` to prevent persistent mode from being available as an option on the plugin settings page.
+* Define `DISABLE_COMMENTS_REMOVE_COMMENTS_TEMPLATE` and set it to `false` to prevent the plugin the plugin from replacing the theme's comment template with an empty one.

+These definitions can be made either in your main `wp-config.php` or in your theme's `functions.php` file.

 == Changelog ==

+= 1.3.2 =
+* Compatibility updates and code refactoring for WordPress 4.3
+* Adding a few new translations

+= 1.3.1 =
+* Change the behaviour for comment feed requests.
+This removes a potential security issue.

+= 1.3 =
+* Move persistent mode filter into a define.
+* Add an advanced option to show the theme's comment template even when comments are disabled.

 = 1.2 =
 * Allow network administrators to disable comments on custom post types across the whole network.